 Reduce inequality within and among countries

-Gender Equality – Achieve gender equality and empower all women and girls
+Gender Equality – Achieve gender equality & empower all women and girls

 Gender equality today is widely regarded as a key catalyst for sustainable development, economic growth and fight against poverty across the world.
 Raising awareness and ensuring commitment to close persistent gender gaps are especially critical for developing economies given the documented increases in (i) productivity and (ii) savings to be funneled to investments, which in turn boost economic growth among other benefits.
 In this respect, international development finance community is well suited to play a significant role in fostering gender equality.

-At the internal level, the working group aims at analyzing internal policies and strategies of the IDFC Members to promote gender equal opportunities in terms of career development, recruitment, training and social welfare infrastructure and to seek solutions how to address the ongoing challenges that they are facing.
+Firstly, the Working Group focused on UNDP’s Gender Equality Seal themes including eliminating gender-based pay gaps, increasing women’s role in decision-making processes, enhancing work-life balance, enhancing women’s access to non-traditional jobs, and eradicating sexual harassment at work.
+Within Members’ internal institutional practices, the Working Group conducted an analysis of policies and strategies to promote gender equal opportunities in terms of career development, recruitment, training and social welfare infrastructure and to seek solutions how to address the ongoing challenges that they are facing.